-So, dear marketers, if you still are serious about voice search optimizing in 2019 you should keep in mind non-Google’s assistants are significant in the market too and that’s better to use their own apps to get search results.
+So, dear marketers, if you still are serious making voice search optimization part of your marketing strategy, you should keep in mind non-Google’s assistants are significant in the market too and that’s better to use their own apps to get search results.

 But, the second question appears here – how does the optimization for Cortana, Siri, and Alexa differ from Google’s one?
 These a few tips will help you understand this:

 Bing has its own Webmaster Guidelines you should use to understand how Bing approaches the searching process and investigate the difference in search results.
 Bing’s SEO Reports and the SEO Analyzer tool both are super-useful for checking if your website is “Bing-friendly” enough.
 You can access them signing up to Bing Webmaster Tools.
 Moreover, you can submit your website to be crawled by Bing, it will help ensure all web-pages are indexed on Bing timely.

 If you want to make your business appear in local searches conducted by Siri, you should optimize your listing on Apple Maps.
 Using Apple ID you can log in Maps Connect to add your business information.

 Be present on Bing Places for Business